kalidjelaludin-dev/food-service-portfolio/README.md

 # food-service-portfolio
+🍽️ Food Service Website
 This is a front-end practice project created as part of my personal portfolio to showcase my web development skills.
 It simulates 6 pages(Home, Menu, Order, About, Contact, and Signup)built using HTML, CSS and JavaScript.
-🍽️ Food Service Website
-A responsive food service website built with HTML, CSS, and JavaScript.
-Designed to showcase fresh ingredients, vibrant dishes, and a smooth ordering experience.

 ✨ Features
 Clean navigation bar (Home, Menu, Order, About, Contact, Sign Up) Hero section with promotional banner